ShingZhanho/HKOSharp/README.md

 1. Update documentation for a recent rewrite.
 2. Finish Weather class.
-3. Move from CircleCI to Travis CI.
+3. ~Move from CircleCI to Travis CI.~ (Succeesfully moved to GitHub Workflow)
+4. Increase Code Coverage

 # Build